Community Employment Project

 Pauric Bell – Past CE Youth Support Worker

 I have gained so much experience during my time on CE Scheme.
 My confidence and self-esteem have grown.
-I have had the opportunity to complete various courses which I otherwise would have been able to do.
+I have had the opportunity to complete various courses which I otherwise would not have been able to do.

 Emma Wilkie – CE Assistant Youth Information Officer